- Home

 View the How to Apply tab below to access the sewer permit application form.

-- Do I Need a Sewer Permit?
+- Do I Need a Permit?

 - How to Apply

-- Permit & Capacity Fees
+- Permit Fees & Capacity Charges

 - Hiring a Contractor